eBPF is a technology that allows running user-supplied programs inside the Linux kernel. For more info see the "What is eBPF?" documentation.

 - Support for the BPF Type Format (BTF), which is transparently enabled when supported by the target kernel.
 This allows eBPF programs compiled against one kernel version to run on different kernel versions without the need to recompile.

 - Support for function call relocation and global data maps, which allows eBPF programs to make function calls and use global variables and initializers.

 - Async support with both tokio and async-std.

 - Easy to deploy and fast to build: aya doesn't require a kernel build or compiled headers, and not even a C toolchain; a release build completes in a matter of seconds.

 Who's Using Aya

-Deepfence are using Aya with XDP/TC as their packet filtering stack.
+Deepfence is using Aya with XDP/TC as their packet filtering stack.
 See more here.

-Red Hat are using Aya to develop bpfd, an eBPF program loading daemon.
+Red Hat is using Aya to develop bpfd, an eBPF program loading daemon.